apache/submarine/dev-support/mini-submarine/README.md

 ```

 Port 8000 is used in the mini-submarine.
-You need to find the debug port mapping between mini-subamrine and the host on which run mini-subamrine.
+You need to find the debug port mapping between mini-submarine and the host on which run mini-subamrine.

 ```
 docker port <SUBMARINE_CONTAINER_ID>